syncfusion-content/flutter-docs/Flutter/range-slider/getting-started.md

 ## Initialize range slider

 After importing the package, initialize the range slider widget as a child of any widget.
 Here, the range slider widget is added as a child of the Container widget.
+The default value of the minimum and maximum property of the SfRangeSlider is 0.0 and 1.0 respectively.
+So, the values must be given within the range.

 {% tabs %}
 {% highlight Dart %}